Skip to main content Skip to footer

 "start": "node --max_old_space_size=8192 ./node_modules/@angular/cli/bin/ng serve",

 Now let’s go ahead and run the project with the same command: npm start or yarn start.
 Open a web browser and navigate to http://localhost:4200.
-If all goes well, you should see the Angular Viewer Component on the page, as well as the report file that we created.
+If all goes well, you should see the Angular Report Viewer component on the page, as well as the report file that we created.
 In that case, well done on successfully adding the Report Viewer to your ARJS application!

 After reading through the blog, you should feel a little more comfortable knowing that you can easily add ARJS components to your Angular projects.
 If some of your questions were left unanswered, or if you are looking for detailed help with a specific scenario, check out our documentation or open a case with our support team.
-As always, thank you so much for following along with me and for using ActiveReportsJS!
+As always, thank you so much for following along and for using ActiveReportsJS!

-Ready to Add an Angular report to Your Web Application?
+Ready to Add an Angular Report to Your Web Application?
 Download ActiveReportsJS today!

 comments powered by Disqus